bloodmc/GriefDefenderDoc/docs/wiki/README.md

 For `<group>` use your default group, use `default` if you don't have one.

-Once GD is installed and running, see https://github.com/bloodmc/GriefDefender/wiki/Claim-Management to learn how to create a protection claim and manage it.
+Once GD is installed and running, see [Claim Management](/wiki/basic/Claim-Management.html) to learn how to create a protection claim and manage it.

 ### Options
-:warning: It is VERY IMPORTANT you follow https://github.com/bloodmc/GriefDefender/wiki/Options before proceeding. :warning:
+:warning: It is VERY IMPORTANT you follow [Options](/wiki/basic/Options.html) before proceeding. :warning:
 :warning: All persisted options(meta) set in LuckPerms will take priority over defaults in `options.conf` :warning:

 If you want to configure settings such as how many initial blocks a player can start with, claim creation limits, etc.. then you should start out by adjusting GD's default options found in `options.conf`.
 All default option settings are applied at server startup.